Football fever as Hyde Park to host fan zone for World Cup semi-final

 A ballot has opened for a free screening of the match against Croatia on Wednesday, when the Three Lions have the chance to qualify for their first World Cup final since 1966.

-Mayor of London Sadiq Khan and Culture Secretary Matt Hancock made the announcement on Monday and said talks are ongoing about staging a similar screening should Gareth Southgate’s team make it to the final.
+Mayor of London Sadiq Khan made the announcement on Monday with Culture Secretary Matt Hancock, who was promoted to health secretary later in the day.

+Mr Khan said talks were continuing about staging a similar screening should Gareth Southgate’s team make it to the final.

-Mr Khan said: “World Cup fever has gripped London and the rest of the nation and we have all been swept away by the fantastic exploits of Gareth Southgate’s team.
+“World Cup fever has gripped London and the rest of the nation and we have all been swept away by the fantastic exploits of Gareth Southgate’s team,” he said.

 “Wednesday evening is a huge opportunity for our boys to do what many of us thought was impossible before the World Cup began and reach the final.”